pietro-foini/ISI-WFP/packages/NestedCV/README.md

 # Nested Cross Validation

 This function splits a pandas dataframe containing single or multiple time-series into n splits (multiple dataframes) in order to perform a nested cross validation for time-series forecasting purposes.
+More specifically, the splits is based on the end of the months up to the number of days you want to predict.
+Consequently, the number of splits corresponds to the number of months you want to split out.